 Two provisions of the OIC are of particular relevance to CAFII members.
+To read more, click here.

 First, the Order brings into force an updated administrative penalty framework set out in section 253.1 of the Act and also enacts a regulation listing provisions of the statute and related regulations for which an administrative penalty may be imposed, along with the maximum penalty for a contravention of each provision.
+The relevant section reads as follows: